JuliaFC/FSND/projects/02_trivia_api/starter/backend/README.md

 GET '/categories/<int:category_id>/questions'
 - Returns all questions in a given category
-- Request Arguments: A number, the category ID
+- Request Arguments: category_id, an integer
 - Returns: An object with a multiple keys:
-    - success: boolean
+    - success, a boolean
     - questions: an object array with the keys {id, question, answer, difficulty, category} that represents all questions present on the current page
     [{'id' : "1",
     'question' : "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?",